 Sponsorship of Freedom Fountain Elements

 Community organizations, businesses, and others are encouraged to help support the Freedom Fountain which stands as a symbol of caring and remembrance to those who serve our country.
 There are opportunities for sponsorship of several elements, including the military medallions placed in the arches of the wall and the flagpoles representing different branches of the military.
-For more information about sponsorship opportunities, call 910 938-5221.
+For sponsorship information call 910 938-5221.

 Buy a Brick for Freedom

-Brick pavers are available for purchase.
-Each brick will be engraved and placed at the Fountain.
-You can donate a brick in memory ofa loved one, in honor of someone or a group, to memorialize an event, or dedicated to someone whose service to our country has brought them through Onslow County.
+Brick pavers are available for purchase. (image on right shows brick location by fountain) Each brick will be engraved and placed at the Fountain.
+You can donate a brick in memory of a loved one, in honor of someone or a group, to memorialize an event, or dedicated to someone whose service to our country has brought them through Onslow County.
 Freedom Fountain brick pavers are available in three sizes.
 To purchase a brick paver, please call 910 938-5221 or fill out a form (PDF) and return it to City Hall, 815 New Bridge Street, Jacksonville, NC 28540.